Gatwick to cut number of flights over the summer to aid staff shortages

-London’s Gatwick Airport is reducing the number of daily flights during its busy summer period to help tackle issues over staffing.
+London’s Gatwick Airport is reducing the number of daily flights during its busy summer period to help tackle staffing issues.

 The airport is planning to limit its number of daily flights to 825 in July and 850 in August compared to a reported 900 daily flights during the same time period in previous years.